ACA International

+History

+In June 1939, the Pacific Coast Association of Collection Agencies and California Association of Collectors, held a joint convention in Oakland, California and launched the American Collectors Association with 273 members.
+The organization changed its name to ACA International in 2001.

 Industry overview

 Collection agency services to their clients include billing, customer service, insurance verification, training, data clearinghouse services, and debt purchasing.

-In 2010, third-party collection agencies recovered $54.8 billion on behalf of creditors, according to an economic impact survey conducted by Ernst & Young.
-These agencies help employ more than 300,000 employees with a payroll of $10 billion.
-In addition, third-party collection agencies contributed more than $85 million to charitable organizations and volunteered more than 650,000 hours in 2010.
+In 2018, third-party collection agencies returned $90.1 billion to creditors, according to an economic impact survey conducted by Ernst & Young.
+These agencies help employ more than 124,000 employees with a payroll of $5 billion.
+In addition, third-party collection agencies contributed more than $108.3 million to charitable organizations and volunteered more than 524,000 hours in 2018—including 229,800 hours for company-sponsored activities.

 As the trade association representing these businesses, ACA International lobbies for public policy favorable to its members, provides training and credentialing resources, establishes ethical standards and promotes the value of the industry to businesses, policymakers and consumers.

-ACA code of conduct
+Code of conduct

-ACA members agree to abide by a code of conduct.
-The code establishes standards of conduct for the industry.
-The code requires members to treat consumers with dignity and respect, and to appoint an officer with authority to handle consumer complaints.
-Under the code, ACA ceased the practice of investigating consumer complaints against members.
-Now, it instead forwards the complaint to the company with no follow-up or investigation.
+ACA International members are committed to ethical practices and take the expectations of creditor clients, fellow association members, and members of the public seriously.
+As a condition of association membership, all ACA members agree to abide by the ACA Code of Conduct and agree that any reports of noncompliance will be handled in accordance with the Association’s Ethics Committee Rules.